 Karen Bluth

-As a mindfulness practitioner for over 40 years, a mindfulness teacher, and an educator with 18 years of classroom teaching experience, Dr. Bluth frequently gives talks, conducts workshops, and teaches classes in self-compassion and mindfulness in educational and community settings.
-In addition, she trains teachers in Mindful Self-Compassion for Teens internationally.
+As a mindfulness practitioner for over 45 years, a mindfulness teacher, and an educator with 18 years of classroom teaching experience, Dr. Bluth frequently gives talks, conducts workshops, and teaches classes in self-compassion in educational and community settings and trains teachers in Mindful Self-Compassion for Teens internationally.